About me

 I am a Lecturer (Assistant Professor) in Quantitative Methods for Political Science at the University of Exeter.

-Prior to joining the Q-Step Centre and Department of Politics at Exeter, I was a postdoctoral research fellow at the Reuters Institute for the Study of Journalism, University of Oxford.
+Prior to my current role at the Centre for Computational Social Science (formerly known as Q-Step) and the Department of Politics at the University of Exeter, I was a postdoctoral research fellow at the Reuters Institute for the Study of Journalism, University of Oxford.

-In my research, I utilize a variety of theories and methods from political communication, behavioral science and political science.
-I often conduct experiments and large-scale survey analyses.
+In the pursuit of these research objectives, I employ a diverse array of theories and methods derived from political communication, behavioural public policy, and political science.
+My approach often involves conducting experiments and comprehensive survey analyses.